 - Controlled Drugs (Drug Precursors) (Community External Trade) Regulations 2008 (SI 2008 No. 296)

 It is a criminal offence to fail to comply with the requirements of these regulations.
-The penalties for non-compliance are detailed on the Serious Organised Crime Agency (SOCA) website.
+The penalties for non-compliance are detailed on the National Crime Agency (NCA) website.

 Precursor chemicals annual returns

 The Home Office reports annually to the International Narcotics Control Board on the manufacture, supply, importation, exportation and destruction of all controlled drugs and precursor chemicals within the UK.
 All establishments involved in these activities in respect of controlled drugs and precursor chemicals must complete annual return forms.